TheOdinProject/curriculum/nodeJS/express/views.md

 ### Introduction

-We’ll need a way of rendering the data from our controller functions, and views let us do that.
-In the context of the MVC architecture, views are the user-facing part of the application.
-Views are sections of code that generate the HTML for our applications.
-They define the layout for the rendered HTML and allow data to be rendered where dictated in our layout.
-In order to display the resulting HTML to the user, views will need to be rendered, typically at the end of controller functions of `GET` requests.
+Views are the user-facing part of the application, in this case, HTML files.
+We've dealt with views in an earlier project where the server would send HTML files to the user.
+These files are static, but many of our use cases require views to be dynamic w.r.t. data.

-We use template engines to create our views.
-More specifically, template engines are used to create template files that transform the template into HTML.
+Hence, we use template engines to create our views.
+As the name suggests, we write template files in our codebase that get transformed into HTML when we respond to a server request.
 Any variables defined in our template files are replaced with actual data.
-Additionally we can insert logic into our template file, eg. render the user's username once they have logged in.
+Additionally, we can insert conditional and/or loop logic into our template file, e.g. render the user's username once they have logged in.
 This would not be possible with plain HTML.

 In this course, we will use [EJS](link: https://ejs.co/) which lets us write in JavaScript to create HTML markup. `EJS`' syntax is very similar to that of HTML, meaning that the learning curve is relatively low compared to other template engines.